ZaRdEr15/cpp-blackjack/README.md

 To stop the application, press CTRL+C to kill the process.

 ## Roadmap
+- [ ] Split into modular parts for easy readability
 - [ ] Make it possible to unit test functions but not break OOP principles
 - [ ] Show dealer single card value before reveal
 - [ ] Add betting